Program details

 Apply

-The application should consist of the following elements:
+The application form will consist of the following elements:

 - A twenty-page, double-spaced writing sample representative of your interests.

-You should also arrange for a one-paragraph recommendation from an advisor in your department, ordinarily one of your dissertation advisors, to be emailed directly to Barbara Leavey by the March 1st deadline.
+In addition to the form, applicants must arrange for a one-paragraph recommendation from an advisor in your department, ordinarily one of your dissertation advisors, to be emailed to IHUM Program Manager Anna D'Elia by the March 3rd deadline.

 Consult our frequently asked questions (FAQs) below for more details.